juanuys/juanuys.github.io/games/a_night_at_locke_manor.md

 At first, I designed a more elaborate puzzle, which you first have to find a key hidden in a book, and then that key unlocks a box containing a subset of the Tator cards (see screenshot underneath).
 However, I simplified the design to just be a handful of cards scattered about the room, and 8 of those cards fit in one lock, which reveals the final key.

 ![Puzzle design in Miro](/assets/games/a_night_at_locke_manor/miro-puzzle-design.png)

+I tied the Tarot cards to individual notes in the world, to be found by the player, and the [writing for the notes](/assets/games/a_night_at_locke_manor/puzzles.pdf) was to serve as clues for the player so they know *which* Tarots to use, and *in which order* to place the Tarots.

 # Implementation